eerkela/bertrand/docs/source/content/implementation/atomic.rst

     Auto-generated ``ExtensionDtypes`` store data internally as a ``dtype: object`` array, which may not be the most efficient way of storing every type.
-If there is a more compact representation for a particular type of data, then users can write their own ``ExtensionDtypes`` to be used instead.
+If there is a more compact representation for a particular data type, users can write their own ``ExtensionDtypes`` instead.

 itemsize
 ^^^^^^^^